SymplifyConversion/sst-sdk-nodejs/RELEASING.md

 1. pull latest `main`
 1. review "Unreleased" in [the changelog](./CHANGELOG.md) to decide if the release is a major, minor, or patch release `vX.Y.Z`
-1. create a new branch `release/vX.Y.Z` matching the version name
+1. create a new branch `release/vX.Y.Z` matching the version
 1. update links and headings in [the changelog](./CHANGELOG.md) to reflect the new version
-1. update [package.json](./package.json) to match the version name, and remove any prelease suffix
+1. update [package.json](./package.json) if needed to match the version, and remove any prelease suffix
+1. open a pull request with your release branch
 1. get the pull request reviewed and approved
 1. tag the approved commit `vX.Y.Z`
 1. publish the NPM package